CORPORATE GOVERNANCE AND RISK MANAGEMENT

 - Conflicts of interest and the appropriate disclosures to be made

-- CDL’s zero tolerance stance against corruption and bribery
+- Zero tolerance stance against corruption and bribery

 - Compliance with applicable laws and regulations, including those relating to the protection of the environment and the conservation of energy and natural resources